BasicPrimitives/javascript/samples/PopupDialog.md

 ## Organizational Chart inside Bootstrap [Popup](https://getbootstrap.com/docs/4.0/components/modal/) Dialog

-This is general compatibility test on how control works inside Bootstrap Popup dialog.
-The example demonstrates how to select items in organizational chat placed inside Bootstrap Popup Dialog and return them back to host application.
+This sample is a general compatibility test on how the control works inside the Bootstrap Popup dialog.
+The example demonstrates selecting multiple organizational chat items inside Bootstrap Popup Dialog and returning them to the application.

 [JavaScript](javascript.controls/CasePopupDialog.html)